Marxist–Leninist Party (Communist Reconstruction): Post-illegalization activity and Worker's Front

 After a year, the precautionary measure was not extended by the National High Court and the PML (RC) was acquitted of all the charges against it.
 The party resumed its public activity by carrying out a parade in support of a new republic on 8 April 2017.
 In 2018, the PML (RC) created the Workers' Front (FO, Frente Obrero) as a front organisation and electoral vehicle.
 The Workers' Front gained media attention due to confronting prominent left-wing politicians, such as Íñigo Errejón, Pablo Iglesias, and Irene Montero.
 It also gained attention thanks to the Workers' Hope (Esperanza Obrera) initiative in the city of Valencia where after occupying a building they gave food to several hundred individuals as well as accommodation and labor advice.
 The Worker's Front competed in elections, and gained one seat in the municipality of Mandayona in the 2023 Spanish local elections.
-It also contesting in the 2023 Spanish general election, fielding candidates in almost all constituencies.
+It also contested in the 2023 Spanish general election, fielding candidates in almost all constituencies.
 The party gained 46,274 votes (0.19%) and no seats.

+In May 2026 Julián de Soria was elected as the new secretary-general as successor of Roberto Vaquero.
+The party als returned to its earlier name Communist Reconstruction.